Array

 number = array[3];

-In Rust an array can be defined in two methods.
+In Rust, an array can be defined in two methods.
 Each method comes with its pros and cons.
-The two types of array in rust are: Primitive type and Vector type.
+The two types of arrays in Rust are: Primitive type and Vector type.

 Array Algorithms

-These algorithm while not specific to array data type, serve an important function while deal with them.
+These algorithms, while not specific to the array data type, serve an important function when dealing with them.
 While we don't need algorithms to traverse, access, or insert elements in arrays like we will in other data structures, there are some functionalities that require different algorithms.

 Search Algorithms 🔍